mzc6101/deblurGAN/README.md

 4. **Performance Comparison**: By training multiple models with different configurations, I was able to compare their performance and select the best-performing model for inference.

 5. **Customizing the Training and Testing Scripts**: I customized the training and testing scripts to suit my specific requirements, including saving the best models and generating clear images for validation.

+## Understanding the Dataset

+The original Deblur-GAN project, which I used as a reference, provided a solid foundation for this work.
+The project utilized the GOPRO_Large training dataset, known for its extensive collection of paired blurry and sharp images.
+I also incorporated my dataset into the training process to enhance the model’s robustness.
+However, due to privacy concerns, I have only committed the GOPRO_Large dataset from the original project.
+Throughout the implementation, I faced several issues, including memory limitations and process constraints, which led me to explore and implement techniques like gradient accumulation to ensure successful training on my hardware setup.